 Some Important Things to Know

 Project Twist-It is first and foremost about stories but facts, figures and context really matter too.
 So, here are some snapshot summaries that you might find informative.
-And, should you want to know more, we've provided links to take you to some of the latest data and research.

 POVERTY IN THE UK